kdorfmanUMN/GANs_SCFT/README.md

 ## Acknowledgments

-The authors would like to thank Qingyuan Jiang, Benjamin R. Magruder, Dr. Guo Kang Cheong, Prof. Chris J. Bartel, and Prof. Frank S. Bates for their valuable inputs.
+The authors would like to thank Qingyuan Jiang, Benjamin Magruder, Dr. Guo Kang Cheong, Prof. Chris Bartel, and Prof. Frank Bates for their valuable inputs.

 This work was supported primarily by the National Science Foundation through the University of Minnesota MRSEC under Award Number DMR-2011401.
 Computational resources were provided in part by the Minnesota Supercomputing Institute.